WhiteR9se/Event-Horizon-Orion/README.md

     We are developing data-efficient models requiring minimal labeled data and ensuring models generalize across different geographical regions and time periods

+## Till Second Deadline:
+    We have tinkered with the AI model given to us.
+    We have retrieved the model and tried it on one image.
+We will be doing this on multiple images and for multiple cases now.